MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/turn-audit-log-search-on-or-off.md

     > [!IMPORTANT]
     > Users have to be assigned permissions in Exchange Online to turn audit log search on or off.
 If you assign users the Audit Logs role on the **Permissions** page in the Security & Compliance Center, they won't be able to turn audit log search on or off.
 This is because the underlying cmdlet is an Exchange Online cmdlet.

-- If you turn off audit log search in Office 365, you can't use the Office 365 Management Activity API to access auditing data for your organization.
+- If you turn off audit log search, you can't use the Office 365 Management Activity API to access auditing data for your organization.
 Turning off audit log search by following the steps in this article means that no results will be returned when you search the audit log using the Security & Compliance Center or when you run the **Search-UnifiedAuditLog** cmdlet in Exchange Online PowerShell.
 This also means that your audit logs won't be available through the Office 365 Management Activity API.

 - For step-by-step instructions on searching the audit log, see [Search the audit log in the Security & Compliance Center](search-the-audit-log-in-security-and-compliance.md).

 ## Turn on audit log search

-You can use the Security & Compliance Center or PowerShell to turn on audit log search in Office 365.
+You can use the Security & Compliance Center or PowerShell to turn on audit log search.
 It may take several hours after you turn on audit log search before you can return results when you search the audit log.
 You have to be assigned the Audit Logs role in Exchange Online to turn on audit log search.

 ### Use the Security & Compliance Center to turn on audit log search